I've been dabbling in writing for several years and can vouch for these websites being great places to set up your

 - vBulletin is powerful paid community software that offers not only message boards, but also blogs and articles.
 It is advertised as feature-rich, secure, and easy forum software.
 The license cost depends on whether you need any add-ons like the Mobile Suite or not. it is one of the best forum platforms available, and the choice of many big websites.

-- Simple Machines Forum, or just SMF, is one of the best PHP forum software that is free to use as well as open-source, which makes it a good alternative to phpBB.
-The new and largely rewritten SMF 2 version offers a lot of features out-of-the-box, and can be further extended with modifications and themes.
+- Simple Machines Forum, or just SMF, is one of the best PHP forum software programs that is free to use as well as open-source, which makes it a good alternative to phpBB.
+The new and largely rewritten SMF 2 version offers a lot of features out-of-the-box and can be further extended with modifications and themes.
 It has an active community where you can get help if you encounter any problems.

-- XenForo is a relatively new forum software that was built by developers which previously worked on the famous vBulletin.
+- XenForo is a relatively new forum software that was built by developers who previously worked on the famous vBulletin.
 It features social integration with Facebook, SEO-optimized URLs and microdata, a simple color changer, and more.
-It might be new, but it is one of the best choices for a forum platform as it adheres to modern web standards like HTML5.
+It might be new, but it is one of the best choices for a forum platform, as it adheres to modern web standards like HTML5.
 Much like vBulletin, this is also paid-only software (albeit with a free demo), with a variable license cost depending on which features you want.

 - PunBB is a fast and lightweight PHP forum software with a minimal set of features.
 It is a great choice if you are looking for a free discussion board that won't kill your server by overusing the CPU or confuse your users with its complexity.
-Many extensions are available which add more features to the otherwise basic and simple forum script.
+Many extensions are available that add more features to the otherwise basic and simple forum script.

 - Vanilla Forums is a clean and lightweight open-source software with not too many core features.
 It can be greatly extended through the use of add-ons.
 A nice statistics plugin is included in the core package.
 As an alternative to hosting your own board, Vanilla also offers to host your community in the cloud for a monthly fee.